Bird Box Starring Sandra Bullock

 Recently, after a great deal of positive hype, I watched a movie called “Bird Box”, starring Sandra Bullock, Trevante Rhodes, and John Malkovich.
 The movie was based on the book by author Josh Malerman, who’s also a singer in the rock band “The High Strung”.
 This 2018 American post-apocalyptic thriller film was directed by Susanne Bier, and was adapted to screen by writer Eric Heisserer.

-The gist of the story is that when an entity, or entities, unknown suddenly appears and is seen, it causes people to have some really interesting reactions.
-Sandra Bullock’s character is a smart, and tough former farm girl who takes crap from no one, who must protect her child and another from seeing the danger, as she makes her way to a sanctuary far away in a forest along a wild and dangerous river, all while blindfolded.
+The gist of the story is that when an entity, or entities unknown, suddenly appears and is seen, people have some really interesting reactions.
+Sandra Bullock’s character is a smart and tough former farm girl who takes crap from no one.
+A woman who must protect her child and another from seeing the danger, as she makes her way to a sanctuary far away in a forest along a wild and dangerous river, all while blindfolded.

 Despite the hype about the film’s horrifying story line, the only thing really horrific was the end product.
-Bird Box is a classic example of a story best left as a story, and proves that in spite of all the advances of knowledge, aids and technology in the world of film, it is still very possible to spend many millions of dollars to create something worth less than worthless.
+Bird Box is a classic example of a story best left as a story and proves that in spite of all the advances of knowledge, aids and technology in the world of film, it’s still very possible to spend many millions of dollars to create something worth less than worthless.

 In summation; I want my time back.
-I feel more ripped off than when as a kid I paid to see an alien in a sideshow.
-In my opinion, Bird Box has all the elements of a good election campaign: it leads people to believe in things unseen and unknown, to hope that things get better, but instead they get worse, leaving folks feeling that they just invested their time and money supporting a real piece of crap.
+I feel more ripped off than a kid who forfeited their whole allowance to see a fake alien in a sideshow.
+In my opinion, Bird Box has all the elements of a good election campaign: it leads people to believe in things unseen and unknown, to hope that things get better, but instead they get worse, leaving folks feeling like a real piece of crap.

-My advice to the studio is to fire the doughheads responsible, and to wake the heck up to the fact that the best movies ever made were not made to showcase talent, but rather used talent to showcase the movie.
-Bird Box is a a show that promises much, but delivers little more than good actors telling a substanceless story which delivers all the excitement of a Viagra placebo.
+My advice to the studio is to fire the dough heads responsible and to wake the heck up to the fact that the best movies ever made, were not made to showcase talent, but rather use talent to showcase the script.
+Bird Box is a show that promises much, but provides little more than good actors acting out a substanceless story that delivers all of the excitement and titillation of a cheap Viagra placebo.

 I give this film 5 boos.